vmilovanovicc/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 ### Running Test Sweepers

+!!! warning
-**WARNING: Test Sweepers will destroy AWS infrastructure and backups in the target AWS account and region!
+    Test Sweepers will destroy AWS infrastructure and backups in the target AWS account and region!
 These are designed to override any API deletion protection.
-Never run these outside a development AWS account that should be completely empty of resources.**
+Never run these outside a development AWS account that should be completely empty of resources. <!-- markdownlint-disable-line code-block-style -->

 To run the sweepers for all resources in `us-west-2` and `us-east-1` (default testing regions):